-On the Cobalt Cube, select the "File Explorer" option in the "Select Apps" menu (See section 2.5.6 of the Getting Started Guide).
+On the Cobalt Cube, select the "File Explorer" option in the "Setting up the home screen" menu (See section 2.5.6 of the Getting Started Guide).
 This will add the file browser application to the home screen.

 Note: When you have finished, remember to remove any custom filters or deselect apps to hide any apps that are not suitable for use whilst driving.